 - 4 strawberries 1 for bunny, the rest for the lunch

-- 2 blueberries plus more for the lunch if you like
+- 2 blueberries plus more for the lunch if you like, use fresh for the bunny's eyes, not frozen

 - ¼ red pepper